Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

-\hypertarget{ref:ExtL} {\paragraph{Extended Lagrangian dynamics, $\boldsymbol\lambda$ dynamics}} A special case of \hyperlink{ref:ExpEns} {expanded ensemble} simulation, whose equations of motion include \hyperlink{ref:AuxVar} {``fictitious'' (auxiliary) dynamical degrees of freedom} $\lambda$ that are not the spatial coordinates of physical objects or the associated momenta.
-To sample the canonical distribution of $(\vx, \lambda)$, they can be propagated following e.g. \hyperlink{ref:Langevin} {Langevin dynamics}:

-where $m_\lambda$ is a fictitious mass associated to $\lambda$.
-While the two phrases are essentially synonymous, the term $\lambda$-dynamics is mostly used when a continuous dynamic variable $\lambda$ connects physically meaningful, and sometimes discrete, states, such as in alchemical transformations.
-On the other hand, the term extended Lagrangian is more often used when the fictitious coordinate $\lambda$ follows a \hyperlink{ref:CV} {collective variable} $\xi(\vx)$, typically coupled through a harmonic potential: $U^\text{ext}(\vx, \lambda) = U(\vx) + \frac{k^\mathrm{ext}}{2}|\xi(\vx)-\lambda|^2$.
+\hypertarget{ref:Balance} {\paragraph{Detailed balance and balance}} Detailed balance is a constraint on the way moves from a given state of a system to another state of the system one are performed.
+If $i$ and $j$ are two states, then detailed balance requires that

+where $P(i)$ and $P(j)$ are the desired probabilities of $i$ and $j$, and $P_{i\rightarrow j}$ and $P_{j\rightarrow i}$ are the probabilities of transitioning from state $i$ to $j$ and state $j$ to $i$ during some process.
+These states could be sets of configurations, for physical dynamics, or between different thermodynamic \hyperlink{ref:Ensemble} {ensembles}, as occurs in many nonphysical dynamical systems.
+Generally, physical systems obey detailed balance, and most common simulation methods, such as \hyperlink{ref:MolecularDynamics}{molecular dynamics} or \hyperlink{ref:MetropolisMonteCarlo}{Metropolis Monte Carlo} are designed to obey detailed balance, and thus preserve the overall probability \hyperlink{ref:Distribution}{distribution} of the system.

+Balance is a weaker requirement~\cite{deem:jcp:1999:balance}, and is merely the requirement that the physical desired probability distribution is preserved by a set of dynamical moves.
+This can be done without forcing the ratio of the fluxes between states being equal to the ratio of the probabilities of two states, as is the case in detailed balance.
+For example, you could have a cycle of fluxes between three states $i$,$j$, and $k$, and still preserve the probability distribution.
+Proving a given set of ways to perform moves between states obeys balance is usually significantly harder than proving that a set of moves preserves detailed balance.
+However, studies have shown that it is often possible to obtain better sampling through states with algorithms that only obey balance rather than detailed balance~\citep{deem:jcp:1999:balance,Faizi:JCTC:2020}.

-\paragraph{Temperature-based sampling} Refers to enhanced-sampling methods relying on an increased temperature $\tilde T$ to reduce metastability.
-This can be done on some replicas within a set of replicas, on some fraction of the time within a given trajectory, or effectively on some fraction of the system by selective scaling of potential energy terms.
-In the latter case, if $U = U^\mathrm{unscaled} + U^\mathrm{scaled}$, scaling $U^\mathrm{scaled}$ to reach effective inverse temperature $\tilde \beta = 1/(k_b \tilde T)$ gives an expression of the bias potential $\tilde U$:
+\paragraph{Temperature-based sampling} Refers to enhanced-sampling methods relying on an increased effective temperature $\tilde T$ to reduce \hyperlink{ref:metastab} {metastability}.
+This can be done on only some replicas within a set of replicas, on some fraction of the time within a given trajectory, or on some fraction of the system by selective scaling of potential energy terms.
+In the latter case, if $U = U^\mathrm{unscaled} + U^\mathrm{scaled}$, scaling $U^\mathrm{scaled}$ to reach effective inverse temperature $\tilde T$ means that the modified potential $\tilde U$: